 A breadcrumb is a navigation aid that shows visitors where they are on a website.

 Therefore, breadcrumbs make you communicate with Google more effectively.
 It helps the search engine show visitors where they will land on your website and decide if the search result is relevant.

 If you use WordPress, install a plugin like Breadcrumb NavXT to add breadcrumbs to your website.

 52% of consumers purchase products online using their mobile phones.
 However, only 13% of websites can maintain the same position for a particular search across all devices.

 A site that isn’t mobile-friendly may move down one or several places in the mobile search results, although it appears in the top results on desktop.

 To optimize your website for mobile, pick a mobile-responsive theme and template.
-Generally, the developer will inform you about these features in the description.
+Generally, the e-commerce web developer will inform you about these features in the description.
 If not, paste the website demo link to Google’s Mobile-Friendly tester to check whether the theme is mobile friendly.

 4. Leverage Blogging